-A: A person is a "first-time homebuyer" if no person in his or her household has, within the preceding three years, either owned the house they lived in or owned an interest in one or more other houses, such as through joint ownership.
-Exceptions may be made in the following instances:

-1. A displaced homemaker: A displaced homemaker is an individual who is an adult who meets ALL the following criteria:

-- Has not worked full-time, full year in the labor force for a number of years but has, during such years, worked primarily without remuneration to care for the home and family - Owned a home with his or her partner or resided in a home owned by the partner - Does not own the home previously owned with a partner - Is unmarried to or legally separated from the spouse

-2. A single parent, where the individual owned a home with his or her partner or resided in a home owned by the partner and is a single parent (is unmarried or legally separated from a spouse and either has 1 or more children of whom they have custody or joint custody, or is pregnant).

-3. An age-qualified household in which at least one member is age 55 or older.

-4. A household that owned a property that was not in compliance with State, local or model building codes and which cannot be brought into compliance for less than the cost of constructing a permanent structure.

-5. A household that owned a principal residence not permanently affixed to a permanent foundation in accordance with applicable regulations.
+- A: A person is a "first-time homebuyer" if no person in his or her household has, within the preceding three years, either owned the house they lived in or owned an interest in one or more other houses, such as through joint ownership.
+Exceptions may be made in the following instances: - 1.
+A displaced homemaker: A displaced homemaker is an individual who is an adult who meets ALL the following criteria: - Has not worked full-time, full year in the labor force for a number of years but has, during such years, worked primarily without remuneration to care for the home and family - Owned a home with his or her partner or resided in a home owned by the partner - Does not own the home previously owned with a partner - Is unmarried from the spouse - 2.
+A single parent, where the individual owned a home with his or her partner or resided in a home owned by the partner and is a single parent (is unmarried from a spouse and either has 1 or more children of whom they have custody or joint custody, or is pregnant). - 3.
+An age-qualified household where at least one member is age 55 or Over. - 4.
+A household that owned a property that was not in compliance with State, local or model building codes and which cannot be brought into compliance for less than the cost of constructing a permanent structure. - 5.
+A household that owned a principal residence not permanently affixed to a permanent foundation in accordance with applicable regulations.

-Age Qualified Households, Displaced Homemaker and Single Parent Exception:

-Only households qualifying under the exceptions listed above may have owned a home within the preceding 3 years.